millan-figueroa-pscoursework/lab-5.1/README.md

 ### What steps did you take to ensure accurate updates to the total price?

+I hat to use parseFLoat to convert the input string to a number so it can be calculated and updated.

 ### How did you handle invalid input for product name or price?

+I will be using the inputValidity property

 ### What challenges did you face when implementing the remove functionality?

+The remove functionality was working in terms of removing the item but kept returning NaN instead of updating